magomimmo/modern-cljs/doc/tutorial-07.md

 lein cljsbuild once
 ```

-> NOTE 4: Instead of sequencially running the above tasks, you can chain
+> NOTE 4: Instead of sequentially running the above tasks, you can chain
 > them at the terminal as follows:
 >
 > ```bash